maziac/DeZog/documentation/Usage.md

 ### launch.json

-After installing you need to add the configuration for "z80-debug".
+After installing you need to add the configuration for "DeZog".

 A typical configuration looks like this:

 ~~~
     "configurations": [
         {
-            "type": "z80-debug",
+            "type": "dezog",
             "request": "launch",
-            "name": "Z80 Debugger",
+            "name": "DeZog",
             "zhostname": "localhost",
             "zport": 10000,
             "listFiles": [